tnelson/Forge/forge/domains/crypto/README.md

   * `getInv[k: akey]` accepts an asymmetric key and produces that key's inverse, if it exists;
   * `attacker_learns[s: strand, d: mesg]` accepts a strand and field name, and evaluates to true if and only if the attacker eventually learns the value of field `d` in strand `s`; ...

+Finally, there will be a `sig` assigned for each skeleton and role strand.
+These will have appropriate fields for each variable declared.
+E.g., the initiator strand would be represented as `reflect_resp` (since the protocol name is `reflect` and the role name is `resp`).
+It would have fields `reflect_resp_a` and `reflect_resp_b` for the variables `a` and `b` declared for that role strand.

 After asserting `wellformed` and the pertinent role and skeleton predicates, the query can also contain additional constraints.
 For example, the reflection example we provide gives:

 ```